-Housing and Cost of Living
+Housing and Living Costs

 Seattle’s cost of living is over 20% more expensive than the national average.
-According to Sperling’s Best Places, the cost of living in Seattle is 59% more expensive than Chicago, mainly due to Seattle’s high housing prices.
+According to Sperling’s Best Places, the cost of living in Seattle is 59% more expensive than in Chicago, mainly due to Seattle’s high housing prices.
 The Median Home Cost in Seattle is 179% more expensive.

 Finding a job in Seattle

 Finding a good job that you’ll love is not that hard in Seattle.
 With major employers such as Microsoft, Amazon, Starbucks, Nordstrom, Costco, Expedia, Expeditors International, Boeing, Paccar, and Weyerhaeuser, you will have plenty of options and job vacancies to choose from, no matter your expertise.
 Since Seattle is also very high on tech, you will also be able to find your dream job in the tech industry.
-The city was ranked the best in the States for tech jobs in 2012 by Forbes.

 Make sure you visit the Space Needle, the Seattle Great Wheel, Original Starbucks, Pike Place Market, and Bill Gates House.
 Museums like Experience Music Project (EMP) Museum, the Museum of History and Industry, the Seattle Art Museum, and parks such as Gasworks Park, Madison Park, Discovery Park, and Magnuson Park are also a must visit.